 Face to Face Meetings

 This will give our coordinators and associates the opportunity to talk about our student’s courses and how they are going.
 Also this will give us the chance to see what visions, goals, and expectations each student has and what they want to get out of the university.
-The Consultations in October and November will ensure that you are on track with your classes and to be certain that our students have all the necessary tools to succeed for the rest of the semester.
-This includes tutoring, suggesting study groups, and meeting with professors, etc.
+The Consultations in February and March will ensure that you are on track with your classes and to be certain that our students have all the necessary tools to succeed for the rest of the semester.
+This includes tutoring, suggesting study groups, and meeting with professors.

 Out of Class Experience

-You will be required to attend one workshop in September and one workshop in October.
-For the winter semester they will be in January and February.
+You will be required to attend one workshop in January and one workshop in February for the winter semester.
 We will contact you with many workshop opportunities that will be coming up.
 Our goal is to get you involved in an extracurricular activity on campus.
 Things that qualify as a workshop include out of class lectures, club meetings, student organization meetings, and other events that are held on campus.
 When you decide to do your workshop, please ask a Challenge Program Associate if the workshop you plan on attending is applicable.